digidem/mapeo-core-docs/client-docs/project.md

 `(id: string, role: ProjectRole) => Promise<void>`

 Invite a peer to join the project.
 Note that this adheres to a “fire-and-forget” strategy and should resolve when the invite is successfully _sent_.
-If you need to subscribe to when the invite is either accepted or declined, add an event listener for the `invite:accepted` or `invite:declined` events, respectively.
+If you need to subscribe to when the invite is either accepted or declined, use the `invite-accepted` or `invite-declined` events, respectively.

 ```ts
 await client.$project.invite.create("some-peer-id", "member");